TomMoeras/eurovision_ranking_top10_calculator/README.md

 The calculator automatically scales the odds bonus proportionally for each scoring system, ensuring a balanced impact across all systems.
 This means:

 - The relative impact of the odds bonus is consistent regardless of which scoring system is used
-- Scoring systems with higher point totals have their odds bonuses scaled down
+- Scoring systems with higher point totals have higher scaling factors to maintain proportional bonus impact
-- Scoring systems with lower point totals have their odds bonuses scaled up
-- All systems are calibrated so that the odds bonus has a similar relative weight (approximately 20-30% of the score for a perfect prediction)
+- All systems are calibrated so that the odds bonus has a similar relative percentage of the score across all systems

+The scaling factors are designed to ensure that systems with higher base scores (like Top-Heavy Positional Proximity with ~130 points) provide proportionally equivalent bonuses to systems with lower base scores (like Top-Heavy Focus with ~45 points).

-For example, with the default odds factor of 1.0:
+Current scaling factors (with the default odds factor of 1.0):
-- Simple & Sweet: Scaling factor 1.0 (baseline)
+- Simple & Sweet: Scaling factor 1.0 (baseline, typical score ~50 points)
-- Eurovision Style: Scaling factor 0.74
+- Eurovision Style: Scaling factor 1.4 (typical score ~68 points)
-- Positional Proximity: Scaling factor 0.5
+- Positional Proximity: Scaling factor 2.0 (typical score ~100 points)
-- Top-Heavy Focus: Scaling factor 1.11
+- Top-Heavy Focus: Scaling factor 0.9 (typical score ~45 points)
-- Top-Heavy Positional Proximity: Scaling factor 0.38
+- Top-Heavy Positional Proximity: Scaling factor 2.6 (typical score ~130 points)

+These factors were adjusted from their previous values to ensure a more consistent proportional impact of the odds bonus across all scoring systems.

+The detailed log file now correctly displays the odds scaling factor used for each scoring system, making it easy to understand how bonus points were calculated.

 ## Tiebreakers